 It is obvious that on-site chalking-in of petroglyphs creates a distracting and often incorrect interpretation of the factual image.
 Thus the result may be (highly) misleading.
 Also the recent adding of certain graphical elements to an existing prehistoric petroglyph results in a false image.
 A good example is the recent addition of a phallus to a sophisticated prehistoric image of a quadruped on a boulder at Toro Muerto in southern Peru.
 It conveys false information, especially as in desert environments patina may form very rapidly and the recent character of the phallus will soon disappear.
 Future visitors to Toro Muerto may not notice the falsification.

-I now stress that on-site creating or on-line publication of any kind of false information is intolerable.
-Unfortunately, nowadays the creation of false information and fake-illustrations is also very easily achievable digitally.
+I now stress that on-site creating or on-line publication of any kind of incorrect information is intolerable.
+Unfortunately, nowadays the creation of deceitful information and fake-illustrations is also very easily achievable digitally.
 What is more, any falsification can simply be published on the internet as if the information is correct.
-Yet, also academic scientists (very!) occasionally publish intentionally falsified illustrations.
-The problem is now that, when academic scientists intentionally fabricate and publish false information, their readers are being deceived, because they will take the information (often in a respected journal) for granted (they have no choice) and in most instances the reader cannot check the information in the field.
-It is then inevitable that the falsification is being accepted by the reader, as if it is correct and – moreover – that the forgery is distributed further.
-Therefore, anybody who spots such a published falsification should take action to stop this unwanted process.
+Yet, also rock art researchers and/or archaeologists publish incorrect illustrations, whether intentionally or … not intentionally, like in the case of the numerous drawings published by Núñez Jiménez (1986; see Van Hoek 2011b).
+The problem is now that, when academic scientists fabricate and publish incorrect (graphical) information, their readers are being deceived, because they will take the information for granted (they have no choice) and in most instances the reader cannot check the information in the field.
+It is then inevitable that the incorrect illustration is being accepted by the reader, as if it is truthful and – moreover – that it is distributed further.
+Therefore, anybody who spots such an incorrect illustration should take action to reveal and stop any unwanted distribution.

-(Un)fortunately I know of (only) three instances of publications so far in which intentionally falsified illustrations of rock art panels are presented as being correct.
+(Un)fortunately I know of – so far (only) – three instances of publications in which digitally altered illustrations of images on rock art panels are presented as being correct.
 All three concern publications by academic scientists.
 These three instances will now be discussed.

 *